 This LEED Silver Certified project was completed in 2020.

 Whitemarsh Township, Montgomery County, PA

-The AIM Community Center (ACC), is a 23,000 sf new building, which features a full-sized gymnasium, stage, black box theater, green screen space, and a fitness center.
+The AIM Community Center, is a 23,000 sf new building, which features a full-sized gymnasium, stage, black box theater, green screen space, and a fitness center.
 It also houses the school’s flourishing arts department.
-AIM Academy secured a $1.5 million RACP grant from the Pennsylvania Department of Community and Economic Development, which helped launch the development of the $8 million ACC building.
+AIM Academy secured a $1.5 million RACP grant from the Pennsylvania Department of Community and Economic Development, which helped launch the development of this $8 million building.